skope/psykedelia-lambda-thumbnail/README.md

 - `THUMB_PATH` S3 bucket path for storing the thumbnails without trailing slash (eg. 'thumbs')
 - `THUMB_WIDTH` Width of the thumbnail image
 - `THUMB_HEIGHT` Height of the thumbnail image

+### NPM commands

+- `npm run create-lambda` Creates zip package of the function code which can be deployed